Pathfinder (RAF): Early action

 The PFF's second mission was against Frankfurt on the night of 24/25 August.
-The group once again had great difficulty identifying its target in cloudy conditions, and most of the bombs fell in open country north and west of Frankfurt.
-Local reports stated that some bombs fell in the city, with 17 large and 53 small fires and with moderate property damage.
-Five people were killed including two anti-aircraft gunners, and 95 people were injured.
+The group once again had great difficulty identifying its target in cloudy conditions and most of the bombs fell in open country north and west of the city.
+Local reports stated that some bombs fell in the city, causing 17 large and 53 small fires and moderate property damage.
+Five people were killed, including two anti-aircraft gunners, and 95 people were injured.
 The outlying villages of Schwalbach and Eschborn were heavily bombed.
-Six Lancasters, five Wellingtons, four Stirlings and one Halifax were lost, 7.1% of the force.
+Six Lancasters, five Wellingtons, four Stirlings and one Halifax were lost, 7.1 per cent of the force.
 Five Pathfinder aircraft, including that of the commanding officer of 7 Squadron, were among the losses.

 The PFF finally proved itself on the night of 27/28 August 1942 against Kassel.
-There was little cloud over the city, and the Pathfinders were able to illuminate the area well.
+There was little cloud over the city and the Pathfinders were able to illuminate the area well.
 Widespread damage was caused, particularly in the south-western parts of the city.
 Kassel reported that 144 buildings were destroyed and 317 seriously damaged.
 Several military establishments were hit and 28 soldiers were killed, more than the civilian toll of 15, with 187 civilians and 64 soldiers injured.
 Among the buildings severely damaged were all three of the factories of the Henschel aircraft company.
-Of the 306 aircraft attacking the target, 31 were lost, 10.1% of the force.
+Of the 306 aircraft attacking the target, 31 were lost, 10.1 per cent of the force.